jrv/userland/host_applications/linux/apps/raspicam/README_RaspiMJPEG.md

 Usage as MJPEG-Streamer:
-raspimjpeg -w 640 -h 480 -d 2 -q 70 -of /path/to/image.jpg
+raspimjpeg -w 640 -h 360 -d 5 -q 70 -of /path/to/image.jpg

-This command creates the image "path/to/image.jpg" with the size 320x240 px and updates it every time, 5 frames are captured, which gives (30/5=) 6fps.
-The image dimensions need to be even, the jpg-quality is set with -q.
+This command creates the image "path/to/image.jpg" with the size 640x360 px and updates it every time, 5 frames are captured, which gives (30/5=) 6fps.
+The image proportions are recommended to be 16:9, the jpg-quality is set with -q.
 This way used, RaspiMJPEG serves as MJPEG-streamer and the preview can be showed on a website for example.
 To achieve a high update-rate (e.g. "-d 1"), it is recommended to save the file into the ram and not on the sd-card (e.g. "-of /dev/shm/image.jpg").
-If -w, -h and -d are not set, the default setting is used (320x240, 6fps, quality 85).
+If -w, -h and -d are not set, the default setting is used (320x180, 6fps, quality 85).
 This way used, RaspiMJPEG can also record a timelapse with many frames per second, if the -of parameter is set as /pat/to/image%04d.jpg.

-Usages as MJPEG-Streamer with video capture: raspimjpeg -w 320 -h 240 -d 5 -of /path/to/image.jpg -cf /path/to/pipe -vf /path/to/video.h264
+Usages as MJPEG-Streamer with video capture: raspimjpeg -w 320 -h 180 -d 5 -of /path/to/image.jpg -cf /path/to/pipe -vf /path/to/video.h264

 This command does the same as the one above, but it is also listening on the pipe, defined with the parametet -c.
 If another program writes "ca 1" into the pipe (shell: echo "ca 1" > /path/to/pipe), the application continues with the MJPEG-stream, but starts also a H264-capture 1080p 30fps into the defined file.
 The capture is stopped with the command "ca 0" via pipe.
 A new capture overwrites the defined file.
 To make MJPEG and H264 possible, it is recommended to write the image file only into the ram, as described above.

-Usages as MJPEG-Streamer with video and image capture: raspimjpeg -w 320 -h 240 -d 5 -of /path/to/image.jpg -cf /path/to/pipe -vf /path/to/video.h264 -if /path/to/image_%o4d.jpg
+Usages as MJPEG-Streamer with video and image capture: raspimjpeg -w 320 -h 180 -d 5 -of /path/to/image.jpg -cf /path/to/pipe -vf /path/to/video.h264 -if /path/to/image_%o4d.jpg

 This command does the same as the one above, but if you write "im" into the pipe, it captures an image and saves it as image_0000.jpg / image_0001.jpg / ...

-Usage as MJPEG-streamer with video capture and status-output: raspimjpeg -w 320 -h 240 -d 5 -of /path/to/image.jpg -cf /path/to/pipe -vf /path/to/video.h264 -sf /path/to/textfile.txt
+Usage as MJPEG-streamer with video capture and status-output: raspimjpeg -w 320 -h 180 -d 5 -of /path/to/image.jpg -cf /path/to/pipe -vf /path/to/video.h264 -sf /path/to/textfile.txt

 Until now, RaspiMJPEG wrote its status into stdout/stderr.
 With this new command, the status is also written into a textfile (no logging, just the newest status).
 Possible messages and their meanings are: ready   --> MJPEG is streaming, not capturing